SeriousOldMan/Simulator-Controller/README.md

 ### Main features

+Simulator Controller comes with a set of virtual Assistants to guide you throughout your races.
+To control the Assistants, you can use controllers like Button Boxes or interact with them directly in a natural voice dialog.
+In addition, several built-in applications assist you with setup and strategy development, or support you in monitoring and controlling your races and so on.

+#### Support for controllers and devices

-  - Connect all your external controller, like Button Boxes, Stream Decks, and so on, to one single center of control
+  - Connect all your external controllers, like Button Boxes, Stream Decks, and so on, to one single center of control
     - An unlimited number of layers of functions and actions, called modes, can be defined for your controller.
 Switch between modes simply by pushing a button or switch a toggle on your controller.
 Here is an example of several layers of functions and actions combined in five modes:

 	![](./Docs/Images/Button%20Box%20Layout.jpg)